 John Shirk

 avatar

-JOHN SHIRK – Today’s Promise of Hope is based on Proverbs 21:23.
+JOHN SHIRK – Today’s Word of Encouragement is Ministry.

+John Shirk